red-axe/am-editor/docs/docs/README.md

 import { CodeBlockComponent } from '@aomao/plugin-codeblock';
 ```

--   Value The value of the card, used for card rendering, the type and structure of the value are defined and rendered by the card plug-in when the card plug-in is defined
+-   Value The value of the card, used for card rendering, the type and structure of the value are defined and rendered by the card plugin when the card plugin is defined
     The card value is a data string + json , taking the above code block as an example, after decoding it looks like this

 ```json